3mdeb/96boards-docs-wiki/ODPi-BigTop-Hadoop-configuration-and-Running.md

 	at org.apache.hadoop.net.DNS.resolveLocalHostname(DNS.java:264)
 	at org.apache.hadoop.net.DNS.<clinit>(DNS.java:57)

 Something is wrong in the network setup.
 Please check /etc/hosts file.

+        sudo nano /etc/hosts

+The hosts file should like below:

+        127.0.0.1    <hostname>  localhost  localhost.localdomain #hostname should have the output of $ hostname
+        ::1          localhost

+Also try the following steps:

+        sudo rm -Rf /app/hadoop/tmp

+        hadoop namenode -format